Quick Answer

 Frequently Asked Questions

-What insurance does a small business legally need?
+What insurance does a small business legally need in 2023?

 How much does small business insurance cost per month?

 The average small business pays approximately $42 per month for general liability insurance alone, according to Insureon.
-A comprehensive policy bundle — including property, liability, and business interruption through a Business Owners Policy (BOP) — typically runs $80 to $200 per month depending on industry, location, and revenue.
-Higher-risk industries such as construction or food service generally pay more.
+A full BOP from Hiscox or Travelers typically runs $80 to $200 per month, depending on industry, location, and revenue.
+High-risk sectors like construction or food service pay more.

-A Business Owners Policy (BOP) bundles general liability insurance, commercial property insurance, and business interruption insurance into a single, discounted package.
-It is typically worth it for most small businesses because it costs less than purchasing each policy separately.
-Carriers such as The Hartford, Nationwide, and Travelers all offer BOP products tailored for businesses with fewer than 100 employees and under $5 million in annual revenue.
+A Business Owners Policy (BOP) bundles general liability, property, and business interruption insurance into a single, discounted package.
+It’s worth it for most small businesses under $5 million in annual revenue with fewer than 100 employees.

 Does small business insurance cover employee injuries?